 History of July

-July was originally Quintilis, the fifth month of the year in the Roman calendar and always consisted of 31 days.
+July was originally Quintilis, the fifth month of the year in the Roman calendar and consisted of 31 days.
 It was changed around 450 BCE when January became the first month of the year.
 Its name was changed during the Julian calendar reform in 45 BCE to honor Julius Caesar.

-July is the seventh month of the year in the Julian and Gregorian calendar and is 31 days long.
-It is considered the warmest month of the year in the Northern Hemisphere and coldest month in the Southern hemisphere.
+In modern times, July also has 31 days.
+It is the warmest month of the year in the Northern Hemisphere and coldest month in the Southern hemisphere.

-July starts on the same day of the week as April every common year and January in leap years.
-July does not end on the same day of the week as any year in common years but ends on the same day of the week as January in leap years.
+The month of July starts on the same day of the week as April during common years and as January during leap years.
+July does not end on the same day of the week as any year in a common year but ends on the same day of the week as January in a leap year.

-July’s birth flowers are the Larkspur or the Water Lily.
+July’s birth flowers are the Larkspur or Water Lily.